-Just because you've been invited for a second interview, don't think it's a done deal and you're going to get the job.
+Just because you've been invited for a second interview doesn’t mean you now have the job.
 In this competitive job market, most employers conduct second interviews and sometimes even third and fourth interviews.

-Most importantly of all, don't assume that because you've made it this far, you're a shoe-in.
+Most importantly, don't assume that because you've made it this far, you're a shoe-in.
 Prepare carefully for each and every interview to enhance your prospects of turning your interview into a job offer.